 This study tries to shed light on the potential risks of this wide-ranging agreement with such a peculiar and powerful country.
-Little is publicly known about the substance of the agreement.
-Therefore, the ambitions of this study are quite modest, namely to identify potentially problematic areas that merit particular attention from European civil society and policy-makers, and all of this based on the limited available information, a leaked draft dating back to 2019, and similar, comparable agreements.
+Little is publicly known about the substance of the text, but its ambitions are quite modest: based on the available information and similar, comparable agreements used to identify potentially problematic areas that merit particular attention from European civil society and policy-makers.
 The study is certainly not the final word on the CAI, but rather intends to contribute to an urgently needed European conversation on aspects of the proposed agreement that could pose relevant problems.
 Its recommendations are those of the authors.